esenin-org/esenin-server/README.md

 and is only able to receive requests and return the results of text processing.
 All containers are handled by a centralized server, which also can handle the user HTTP requests.
-Each containers can be configured and don't need to be installed manually, user specify necessary containers and their configurations at one global config.
+Each containers can be configured and don't need to be installed manually, user specify necessary containers and their configurations in one global config.

 ### Installation